What is an AAS-D in Medical Assisting?

 Medical assisting is one of the fastest growing careers in healthcare.
-The field is very competitive which is why many institutions are hiring Certified Medical Assistants only (CMAs).
-Though not all CMA programs are the same.
+The field is very competitive which is why many institutions are hiring Medical Assistants who not only are certified (CMAs) but hold a degree as well.
 RCI is an ABHES accredited school and provides one of the best CMA training programs in the industry.
-Graduating with CMA credentials shows prospective employers that you have met the rigorous standards of working as professional in this field.
+Graduating with AAS-D MCA credentials shows prospective employers that you have met the rigorous standards of working as professional in this field.

 MA COURSE DETAILS

-The RCI Medical Assistant Program is a 900-hour / 36-week comprehensive program.
-Upon successful completion of the 740 hours / 32 weeks of didactic/theory and practical/lab classes, students will complete 160 hours / 4 weeks in a clinical externship where they would apply the knowledge learned in the classroom setup.
+The RCI Associate of Applied Science Degree in Medical Clinical Assisting Program is a 1260-hour / 54-week comprehensive program.
+Upon successful completion of the 875 hours / 40 weeks of didactic/theory, practical/lab classes, and 225 hours / 10 weeks of GE, students will complete 160 hours / 4 weeks in a clinical externship where they would apply the knowledge learned in the classroom setup.
 Graduates will be prepared for both front and back office medical assisting duties.

 Unique to RCI students only is our 3-In-1 course bundle option.
-This bundle combines your Medical Assistant Certificate with a Phlebotomy and EKG Certificate.
+This bundle combines your Medical Assistant Degree with a Phlebotomy and EKG Certificate.
 3 certificates for the price of 1.
-This is our most popular course as it prepares each graduating student with a broad skillset.
-Students who take this bundle will have the option to include the State and Nationally Certified Phlebotomy training course and a National Electrocardiograph with Intro Holter Monitor training concurrently.
-Successful completion of RCI's 3-In-1 program awards the student with all three state & nationally recognized certificates in Medical Assisting, Phlebotomy (CPT1), and EKG.
+This is our most popular course as it prepares each graduating student with a broad skillset upon graduation.
+Students who take this bundle will have the option to include our State and Nationally Certified Phlebotomy training course and a National Electrocardiograph with intro Holter Monitor training at the same time.
+Successful completion of RCI's 3-In-1 program prepares the student for all three state & nationally recognized certificates in Medical Assisting, Phlebotomy (CPT1), and EKG.